 However, later studies oppose the 2007 Lancashire findings.
 In 2008, a research team from the Netherlands found taller men to be less jealous in relationships.
 The research team led by Dr. Abraham Buunk, a professor at the University of Groningen, questioned 100 males and 100 females about jealousy.
 Dr. Buunk stated: “Taller men tended to be less jealous, and the tallest men were the least jealous.”

-In 2018, a team from VU Amsterdam published research affirming the existence of Napoleon Complex in men.
+In 2018, a team from VU Amsterdam published research affirming the existence of the Napoleon Complex in men.
 Led by the evolutionary psychologist Mark Van Vugt, the team found shorter men had an increased aggressiveness when dealing with taller male counterparts.

 Regardless, the stereotype remains culturally embedded.